- Release cash from your home

 How much cash can I release?

-I got an equity release to give money to my daughter to buy a house.
+I got an equity release to give my daughter money to buy a house.
 Without the money I borrowed, her buying a home would have been impossible.

 Sophie G from Aberdeen